 - To apply for an AACES grant, an individual must be formally affiliated with one of the contributing organizations (the University of Lethbridge, the University of Alberta, the University of Calgary or the Alberta Teachers' Association) in one of the following categories:

-- a certificated teacher who is a member of the ATA
+- Certificated teacher who is a member of the Alberta Teachers’ Association

 - Faculty of Education sessional instructor